EmmaTheFemma/StockInvestWeb/src/blog/2022-04-02-citycon-stock-analysis.md

 <br>
 <p>
-    So we have a “P/E” of 6 while also owning assets that we bought 40% less than what they are valued at.
+    So we have a “P/E” of 5.8 while also owning assets that we bought <span class="text-plus">40%</span> less than what they are valued at.
     But at a very slow/nonexistent growth.
 </p>